codersguild/pythonista/README.md

 ## Python3 & Machine Learning

 - Python for Developers (Otherwise ML Guys)
-- As far as ML is concerened I focus on `neural` program representations using `seq2seq` nets
+- Use of `neural network` to under `program graphs` and improve `program analysis`.
 - My research works needs good understanding of `reinforcement learning` & `deep-Q` networks.
-(This is my only exposure and focus area for ML)
+(This is my major exposure area and focus agenda for ML)

 ## Code